miksto/miksto.github.io/led-lamp/index.md

-# Bluetooth controled LED lamp
+# Bluetooth controlled LED lamp

 ## Features

 * Spotify integration.
 Sets the lamp to a color matching the album art.
-Similar to how the color of the spotify status bar notifiation is picked.
+Similar to how the color of the spotify status bar notification is picked.

 * Pick an image from the phone and display it on the lamp.

 * Flash lamp whenever the phone receives a new notification, such as when messages, emails etc. are received.

 * Various animated effects and mood effects.
-Night sky, loomy forrest and sunset to name a few.
+Night sky, green forest and sunset to name a few.

 * Simple RGB color picker in the app.